inconcept/android-design-system/README.md

 ## Customization

-Customization was one the key properties we kept in mind while building this library.
-It allows you to define **your own** *Typography*, *Color Scheme* and *Components*, which are the key components of design system and theming in general.
-You also have the ability to change the current implementation of components by using *Tokens*.
+Customization was one of the key properties we kept in mind while building this library.
+It allows you to define **your own** *Typography*, *Color Scheme* and *Components*, the key components of a design system and theming in general.
+You can also change the components’ current implementation using *Tokens*.

 #### Typography
-Default implementation uses *Barlow* font-family, but imagine we want to use *Poppins* for our app.
-For that, we'll just need to implement `Typography` interface, and override all of its properties.
+The default implementation uses *Barlow* font-family, but imagine we want to use *Poppins* for our app.
+For that, we'll need to implement the `Typography` interface and override all of its properties.
 ```kotlin
 object Poppins : Typography {